 Stray honorary column and in the background the southern side of the city with the Tetrapylon and the Agora (left) and the theatre (right, behind the column)

 The main entrance to Palmyra was located to the south of the city; it was the arrival point of caravans coming from the valley of the Euphrates River and carrying goods from the ports on the Persian Gulf; it seems that the merchants of Palmyra had total control of the trade along this route, while merchants of other towns took care of shipping the goods westward to their final destinations.

-The Palmyra Municipality levied a tax on all goods which entered or exited the city; clearance of duties occurred in a hall near the Agora; archaeologists have found tablets of tables of the time of Emperor Antoninus Pius which stated the duties which were to be paid.
+The Palmyra Municipality levied a tax on all goods which entered or exited the city; clearance of duties occurred in a hall near the Agora; archaeologists have found tablets of the time of Emperor Antoninus Pius which stated the duties which were to be paid.